evotools/hapbin/README.md

    * Optional dependency: MPI for execution on distributed memory systems (clusters/supercomputers).

-   * Optional dependency: QT 5 for the unit test framework.
-On Ubuntu, see: https://qt-project.org/wiki/Install_Qt_5_on_Ubuntu.

 If any of these are not already installed on your system then for the main Linux distributions they can simply be added via their package managers.

 For example to install on **Ubuntu** (tested on 14.04 LTS):